-Assignments and Evaluation:

-You will be evaluated in many activities according to the grading policy.
+Assignments and Evaluation: You will be evaluated in many activities according to the grading policy.
 Activities can include:

-Final Portfolio Submitted at the end of the term containing all drafts and final revisions of three course essays, and ~ =0( a one-page reflective essay on the student's writing 25% process Essay I: Personal Narrative A 3-page, 750-word narrative/descriptive essay 10% Essay II: Analysis A 5-page, 1250-word essay using a clear rhetorical a a 0/ mode of essay development 20% Essay III: Argument A 8-page, 2000 word argumentative essay 25% Homework and/or In-class This may include routine writing, group work, activities forum posts on Blackboard.
-To be decided by instructor.
+Final Portfolio Submitted at the end of the term containing all drafts and final revisions of three course essays, and 0/ a one-page, 250-word reflective essay on the 25% student's writing process Essay I: Personal Narrative A 4-page, 1000-word narrative/descriptive essay 10% Essay II: Analysis A 5-page, 1250-word essay using a clear rhetorical 2.2% mode of essay development 20% Essay III: Argument A 6-page, 1500 word argumentative essay 25% Homework and/or In-class Iomework and/or In-class This may include routine writing, group work, activities forum posts on Blackboard.
+To be decided by 100/ instructor.
 This work may be graded holistically or 10% per assignment as decided by instructor.
-Presentation Student presentation that may include Written, Oral, Visual, and Electronic components Total 100% To pass these assignments, s tudents must affix Writing Center Visit Forms and feedb ack materials with final drafts.
-Fa ilure to include these materials may result in deductions or even failure based upon the assign nent.
+Presentation Student presentation that may include Written, 10% Oral, Visual, and Electronic components Total 100% To pass these assignments, students must affix Writing Center Visit Forms and feedback materials with final drafts.
+Failure to include these materials may result in deductions or even failure based upon the assignment.